How to Play George Harrison's "Give Me Love (Give Me Peace on Earth)," Avett Brothers Style

 Harrison himself gets a lot of mileage from slight changes in the strum pattern and rhythmic feel, but you can boil what he does down to a simple “down, down-up, up-down-up.”

-The song is in the key of F, but the guitar part is based on using an open-D chord shape with a capo applied at the third fret, so I always think of the chords as if they were in the key of D, which is how we’ll treat them here.
+The song is in the key of F, but the guitar part is based on using an open-D chord shape with a capo applied at the third fret, so it might be easier to think of the chords as if they were in the key of D, which is how we’ll treat them here.

 A two-bar lead in of Dsus2 to D kicks things off, and then a full introduction heralds the first chord progression, flowing two per measure: D - Dmaj7 – Em7 - A – Gm - A – C - G. It repeats before a second succession of chords follows at a pace of one per measure: D – Dmaj7 – D7 – G7.